A masterpiece of historic architecture that never stands still.

 Lincoln Cathedral is one of the largest and most important medieval buildings in Western Europe and is considered by many as the finest example of early English Gothic architecture.
 Largely dating from the 13th century, it is a masterpiece of historic architecture; yet it never stands still.

-Since the appointment of Director Nicholas Rank as ‘Architect and Surveyor to the Fabric’ in 1996, we have managed an active programme of repair, restoration and conservation to the Cathedral Church and close properties.
-With an active community, visitors from around the world, rich music heritage and major historic library, our role as architects to the Cathedral is as varied and complex as it is fascinating and enjoyable.
+For 26 years since the appointment of Director Nicholas Rank as ‘Architect and Surveyor to the Fabric’ in 1996, we managed an active programme of repair, restoration and conservation to the cathedral church and close properties.
+With an active community, visitors from around the world, rich music heritage and a major historic library, our role as architects to the cathedral was as varied and complex as it was fascinating and enjoyable.

 Programmes of Conservation and Restoration

 Lincoln Cathedral plays host to a constant scaffold which travels around its walls.
-One 'orbit' of the Cathedral takes approximately 40 years, seeing that no one architect has ever overseen full restoration of the building.
+One 'orbit' of the cathedral takes approximately 40 years, meaning that no one architect has ever overseen the full restoration of the building.

-We have led a rolling programme of repair and restoration of £1.9M per annum that includes conservation and restoration of the building envelope, its roofs, medieval stained glass and priceless sculptures and carvings that embellish the interior and exterior walls.
-Over the years, we have provided regular Quinquennial Inspections, written the Conservation Plan, undertaken major phases of repair and restoration, conservation cleaning and accessibility adaptations.
-We always look to further our understanding of the building and adopt forward thinking conservation techniques that will help manage the significance of this amazing place.
+We led a rolling programme of repair and restoration of £1.9M per annum that included conservation and restoration of the building envelope, its roofs, medieval stained glass and priceless sculptures and carvings that embellish the interior and exterior walls.
+During our appointment, we provided regular quinquennial inspections, wrote the conservation plan, and undertook major phases of repair and restoration, conservation cleaning and accessibility adaptations.
+Our approach has always been to further our understanding of the building and adopt forward-thinking conservation techniques that helped to manage the significance of this amazing place.

-In addition to ongoing maintenance and repair, we have also been involved in a number of major capital projects including the restoration of the 7.5m diameter Dean’s Eye Window; conversion of the Cathedral Chapter House to an education and conference centre; the design of a new visitor facilities building which, sitting in the Cathedral’s Nettleyard, was the first addition to the Church in a century; the conservation of the West Front and Exchequergate Arch, as well as liaising on the design of new visitor facilities in the Old Deanery.
+In addition to ongoing maintenance and repair, we were also involved in a number of major capital projects including the restoration of the 7.5m diameter Dean’s Eye Window; conversion of the cathedral chapter house to an education and conference centre; and the design of a new visitor facilities building which, sitting in the cathedral’s Nettleyard, was the first addition to the church in a century.
+Our final project Lincoln Cathedral Connected included the conservation of the west front and exchequergate arch, as well as liaising on the design of new visitor facilities in the old deanery.

 Lincoln Cathedral Dean's Eye Window